andrewcooke/id3img/README.md

 Debugging
 ---------

-You can enable debug information with:
+You can enable debug logging (to stderr) with:

 `python3.3 src/id3img/server.py -l DEBUG /path/to/music`